IFLA Working Programme 14 - Nature Conservation and Biodiversity

 Sohyun Park is associate professor of landscape architecture at the University of Connecticut.
 Her research interests include urban ecology, urban and community planning, urban parks and green spaces, and urban morphology.
 Her research focuses on the relationships among patterns, functions, and services of urban ecological systems and their relevance to environmental sustainability and human well-being.

-Other members of the Working Programme
+Other members of Working Programme 14

 IFLA Working Programmes Summary